raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 ```

 # A word on Permisson Files (Macaroons)
-By default, lncli will load admin.macaroon and hence have full admin priviledges.
-To limit what the lncli computer can do you can restrict what lncli can do by deleting macaroon files and starting lncli specifying the approprate macaroon.
+By default, *lncli* will load *admin.macaroon* and hence have full privileges.
+To limit what the lncli computer can do you can delete unneeded macaroon files and start *lncli* specifying the approprate macaroon.

 Example